 The connection between roaches and asthma

-As a parent, we spend most of our time protecting our children.
+As parents, we spend most of our time protecting our children.
 We teach them to look both ways before crossing the street.
 We make sure they’re wearing helmets.
 We read nutrition labels and limit their screen time.
 Our desire is to protect them from all harm, but can we really?

 No matter how much time and effort we put into their well-being, there will always be dangers that we are unable to control.
 Asthma is a condition that affects 8.4 percent of children in the United States.
 Even though this condition often develops on its own, we know that limiting exposure to certain triggers can decrease a child's likelihood to develop asthma or have asthmatic episodes when there is a preexisting condition.
 The third leading cause of asthma in children originates from the presence of cockroaches in the home.
 Ironically, a cockroach infestation is both treatable and preventable.